QGIS: Refine Your Maps for Reporting and Publication

 • The code will look like this: [%array_to_string(map_credits())%] which automatically adds the sources built in to some of the data used

-• Note that this is built into the Metadata (layer Properties > Metadate > Access under Rights) of the baselayers, and the layers we downloaded.
+• Note that this information lives in the Metadata (layer Properties > Metadata > Access under Rights) of the baselayers, and the layers we downloaded.
 Not all layers will necessarily have this information, and sometimes it’s very detailed and clunky.
+You can add this information in the layer’s metadata if it is missing.

 You could also add any extra text details such as the locality, disclaimers, or any other details needed.